Finding a Top Financial Advisor Firm in Durham, North Carolina

 Minimum AssetsNo set account minimum

-To find the top financial advisors in Durham, North Carolina, we first identified all firms registered with the SEC in the city.
+To find the top financial advisors in Durham, we first identified all firms registered with the SEC in the city.
 Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 A fee-only firm, Kuhn Advisors, Inc. requires a minimum of $1 million to open an account.
 The majority of its clients are high-net-worth individuals, followed by non-high-net-worth individuals, charities and businesses.
 Some of the firm’s advisors also hold professional financial certifications such as certified financial planner (CFP) and certified public accountant (CPA).